oxinabox/UniversalTensorBoard.jl/README.md

 This is a proof of concept for using TensorBoard for arbitrary numeric logging.
 You could use it with Flux.jl,  or with what ever else you want.

+Won't work on Windows, because TensorFlow.jl does't work on Windows

 ## Usage
 usage is very simple

  - `@tb_log foo` to log the current value of `foo`.
  - `set_tb_logdir(new_dir)` sets the logging directory to `new_dir`
  - `reset_tb_logs()` clears all current logs
+ - `tensorboard()` opens TensorBoard in your default browser (or you can open it manually the normal way)

 ## Example